 We have many awards you can give out, all of which are summarized below.
 Download them as PDF documents using the links below.
 If you cannot access PDF documents on your computer, you can download a free PDF reader.

 This certificate is given to every student that participated in the Watt Watchers of Texas program.
-You may also want to give each student a badge or sticker.
+You may also want to give each student a pencil or sticker.

 The classroom that made the most improvement deserves to be recognized as well.
 These students (and teachers) learned the most this year.
 Prizes for these students could also include Watt Watchers stickers or pencils.